norpie/adms/README.md

-# Active Directory Managements Script
+# Active Directory Management Script
 > ADMS is a script for managing Active Directory entities in bulk.

 ## [Installation](docs/INSTALLATION.md)